-Are you wondering whether constipation is an early sign of pregnancy?
+Are you wondering whether constipation is a sign of early pregnancy?

 Although it isn’t talked about as often as other signs, constipation can be a symptom of early pregnancy.